-9.2.1 PROJECT SETTING
+9.2.1 Project Setting

-The existing Silva Dairy Farms operation consists of two separate active dairy facilities located on the north and south side of State Route (SR) 140 at the intersection of Edminster Road in the Stevinson area of Merced County (for additional project area information, see Chapter 3, Project Description).
-There are four residences located at the north dairy facility, and one residence on the south dairy facility.
-There are off-site single-family residences associated with neighboring agricultural operations surrounding the project site to the north, west, and east.
-Neighboring agricultural operations include small goat and horse farms to the north and east of the project site.
-There are several off-site residences located within the windshed of the dairy (defined as an area of 1,320 feet upwind to 2,640 downwind of the periphery of the animal facility) (see Figure 3-4 in Chapter 3, Project Description).
-The community of Stevinson is located approximately 2.4 miles to the east-northeast of the existing active dairy facilities.
-Lands located in the Great Valley Grasslands
+The existing Antonio Azevedo Dairy #2 operation located on ≈33 acres of an existing farm totaling 119 acres in unincorporated Merced County (for additional project area information, see Chapter 3, Project Description).
+There are four residences located at the Azevedo Dairy #2 facility, each occupied by an employee and their families.
+There are offsite single-family residences associated with neighboring agricultural operations surrounding the project site to the north and west.
+There is one off-site residence located within the windshed of the dairy (defined as an area of 1,320 feet upwind to 2,640 downwind of the periphery of the animal facility) (see Figure 3-5 in Chapter 3, Project Description).
+The El Nido Rural Center boundary is located approximately 2.25 miles south of existing active dairy facilities.